awsdocs/aws-storagegateway-user-guide/doc_source/Main_TapesIssues-vtl.md

 1. Shut down the gateway\.
 For information about how to shut down a gateway, see [Shutting Down Your Gateway VM](MaintenanceShutDown-common.md)\.

 1. Add the disk back to your host, and make sure the disk node number of the disk has not changed\.
-For information about how to add a disk, see [Adding and Removing Upload Buffer](ManagingLocalStorage-common.md#GatewayCachedUploadBuffer)\.
+For information about how to add a disk, see [Determining the Size of Upload Buffer to Allocate](ManagingLocalStorage-common.md#CachedLocalDiskUploadBufferSizing-common)\.

 1. Restart the gateway\.
 For information about how to restart a gateway, see [Shutting Down Your Gateway VM](MaintenanceShutDown-common.md)\.